Standard Model Theory for the FCC-ee Tera-Z stage: Form factors and

-A variant of the HVBM scheme has been developed by Larin \cite{Larin:1993tq}, and Larin's scheme has been applied regularly in multiloop QCD calculations involving the axial current.
+A variant of the HVBM scheme has been developed by Larin \cite{Larin:1993tq}; Larin's scheme has been applied regularly in multiloop QCD calculations involving the axial current.
 In this context, the vector current is manifestly preserved.
 The anomalous non-conservation of the axial current is restored by adding a certain finite counterterm.
 The determination of this counterterm is difficult.
-Ref.\ \cite{Larin:1993tq} used an anomalous Ward identity to determine the two-loop counterterm via a three-loop calculation.
-Recently, Ref.\ \cite{Gnendiger:2017rfh} suggested a simplification which could allow the determination of the $n$-loop counterterm via only an $n$-loop calculation.
+Reference\ \cite{Larin:1993tq} uses an anomalous Ward identity to determine the two-loop counterterm via a three-loop calculation.
+Published recently, Ref.\ \cite{Gnendiger:2017rfh} suggests a simplification that could enable determination of the $n$-loop counterterm via only an $n$-loop calculation.

 It is important to realize that applying the HVBM scheme to electroweak physics is significantly more complicated.
-In this case, neither the vector- nor the axial-vector currents are conserved, but the left-handed SU(2) gauge current must be conserved in order to preserve gauge invariance of the theory.
+In this case, neither the vector- nor the axial-vector current is conserved, but the left-handed SU(2) gauge current must be conserved to preserve gauge-invariance of the theory.
 This is not manifestly the case.
-Hence the HVBM scheme breaks electroweak gauge invariance, i.e.\ the regularized Green functions do not satisfy the Ward/Slavnov-Taylor identities for the electroweak Standard Model and gauge invariance-restoring counterterms are required which do not arise from the usual renormalization transformation.
-The form of these counterterms is unknown at the $\ge2$-loop level.
+Hence, the HVBM scheme breaks electroweak gauge-invariance, \ie the regularized Green functions do not satisfy the Ward or Slavnov--Taylor identities for the electroweak Standard Model and gauge-invariance-restoring counterterms are required, which do not arise from the usual renormalization transformation.
+The form of these counterterms is unknown at the ${\ge}2$-loop level.